 CLNKVIEW - Many models come in multiple versions and have clones in several scenes.
 This is the Clunker, or Tarsus as it's known ingame.

-DEMONVW - I've seen a few version of this one too.
-Reminds me of the Porsche 907, which is a good thing.
+DEMONVW - I've seen a few versions of this one too.
+It reminds me of the Porsche 907, which is a good thing.

 CONTROL - This is my chair.
 There are many like it, but this one is mine.
 On a modern machine we could probably take a scenic walk through the station's locations in realtime.

 CAPGOOD - An upgrade item, I believe.
-There are so many files in the Archive it actually slows down my computer.
-A gig files, given the file sizes in the early 90's...
+There are so many files in the archive that it actually slows down my computer.
+There's a gigabyte of files, with many models being a megabyte or two.